scottgonzalez/npm-version-nonroot/README.md

 ## Use case

-I've started building projects that utilize [Docker](https://www.docker.com/) and organizing the repositor ies based on the Docker containers.
+I've started building projects that utilize [Docker](https://www.docker.com/) and organizing the repositories based on the Docker containers.
 A simple project might have the following structure:

 ```
 project